-Tolpuddle Radical History School War and Revolution
+Tolpuddle Radical History School

-Thursday 13th July - Saturday 15th July 2017
+Thursday 19 July - Saturday 21 July 2018

 Open to all, the history school is a great chance to learn more about radical and trade union history.
 Running ahead and alongside the annual Tolpuddle Martyrs’ Festival it offers a chance to learn lessons from the past in beautiful, rural Dorset.

 The theme for 2018 will be the TUC's 150th anniversary The school aims to encourage discussion and thought and will have a wide range of professional historians, as well as enthusiastic amateurs, delivering talks on key elements.

 Tickets for the Radical History School and the Weekend Festival - £70 per person (parking and camping fee is separate).

 The history school will take place at the Festival site near the TUC Tolpuddle Martyrs’ Museum, Tolpuddle, Dorset DT2 7EH.

 Camping is available in the Festival field - and your tent or camper van and car parking tickets can be bought seperately.
 For other accommodation options in the area try www.visit-dorset.com